 Bathroom fans are rated based on the amount of air they can move per minute (cubic feet per minute – CFM).
 According to regulations, you need a fan that can offer 1 CFM per square foot of the bathroom area.
 Therefore, you need to know your bathroom’s size and the fixtures for you to know the exact size of a vent fan you need.

 How Do I Know What Size Bathroom Exhaust Fan I Need?

 To know the exact size of the bathroom vent fan you need, you have to calculate the area of your bathroom.
 You do this by multiplying the length and width of the room.
 For example, if your bathroom measures 6 feet by 10 feet, the area will be 60 square feet.

 We have mentioned that you need a fan that can offer 1 CFM per square foot.
 Therefore, in this case, you need a fan rated at least 60 CFM.
 In addition to that, if your bathroom has several fixtures, there are ratings for each fixture.
 Here are the ratings;

 - Jetted Tub – 100 CFM

 From the above, if your bathroom has a toilet and a bathtub, you should get a bathroom vent fan rated at least 100 CFM (50 CFM +50 CFM).
 It’s essential to note that the minimum rating of a bathroom exhaust fan is 50 CFM.
 Also, you should avoid installing a weak or undersized fan because it won’t serve you right.

-With the above information, you can easily calculate the size of the bathroom vent fan your bathroom needs.
+With the above information, you can easily calculate the bathroom vent fan’s size your bathroom needs.
 Use the information to buy a powerful bathroom exhaust fan, not an undersized one, because it’s not worth the effort.